whyoleg/cryptography-kotlin/cryptography-providers/openssl3/README.md

   Embedded linking arguments use default paths, where openssl3 is installed, though if it's installed in a custom directory, additional configuration will be required
-* cryptography-provider-openssl3-prebuilt - unlike shared module, this module embed `libcrypto` inside module, so no additional setup is needed not to build final binary, not to run it
+* cryptography-provider-openssl3-prebuilt - unlike shared module, this module embed `libcrypto` inside module, so no additional setup is needed not to build final binary, not to run it.
+  Embedded OpenSSL version is 3.1.4

 For supported targets and algorithms, please consult [Supported primitives section][Supported primitives section]